The fundamental group of random 2-complexes: Abstract

 \section{Abstract}

-We study Linial-Meshulam random $2$-complexes $Y(n,p)$, which are two-dimensional analogues of Erd\H{o}s-R\'enyi random graphs.
-We find the threshold for simple connectivity to be $p = n^{-1/2}$.
-This is in contrast to the threshold for vanishing of the first homology group, which was shown earlier by Linial and Meshulam to be $p = 2 \log n / n$.
+We study Linial-Meshulam random $2$-complexes $Y(n,p)$, which are simplicial complexes with $n$ vertices and $n \choose 2$ edges, where each possible two dimensional face is included independently with probability $p$.
+We find the threshold for simple connectivity of these complexes to be roughly $p = n^{-1/2}$.
+This is in sharp contrast to the threshold for vanishing of the first homology with finite coefficient group, which was shown by Linial and Meshulam to be $p = 2 \log n / n$.

 We use a variant of Gromov's local-to-global theorem for linear isoperimetric inequalities to show that when $p = O( n^{-1/2 -\epsilon}$) the fundamental group is word hyperbolic.
-Along the way we classify the homotopy types of sparse $2$-dimensional simplicial complexes and establish isoperimetric inequalities for such complexes.
-These intermediate results do not involve randomness and may be of independent interest.
+Along the way we classify the homotopy type of sufficiently sparse $2$-dimensional simplicial complexes and establish isoperimetric inequalities for such complexes.
+These intermediate results do not involve randomness.